The Comeback Kids

 One day Betty brought Daryl over to the studio for classes.
 The moment Daryl found out I liked his car, I was his amigo.
 He had loved that car too!
 It broke his heart that he had to sell it when he moved to Hawaii.

 Back in Hawaii, Daryl had been the toast of the Islands.
 Daryl quickly realized SSQQ was the perfect place to import the same chaos that he had been creating in Hawaii.
 Once I saw him in action, I speculated that he was thrown off the island and told not to come back.
 Other times I would worry he was simply released from prison somewhere.
-Or perhaps a mental institution.
+Or more likely a mental institution.
 I couldn't decide.

 Immediately Daryl went to work at causing trouble.